Retire by stateFigures verified May 31, 2026

 Cascadia earthquake risk

-Scientists estimate roughly a 10 to 15 percent chance of a full-margin magnitude 9 earthquake on the Cascadia Subduction Zone in the next 50 years.
-Coastal areas also face tsunami danger, which is worth understanding before settling near the water.
+Scientists put the odds of a full-margin magnitude 9 earthquake on the Cascadia Subduction Zone at roughly 10 to 15 percent in the next 50 years.
+The coast also faces tsunami danger, so know the risk before you settle near the water.

 Pacific Northwest Seismic Network